kapetan/repaint-chrome/README.md

 # render-markdown

 Renders markdown on a canvas using javascript HTML rendering engine.
+See the live [demo](http://kapetan.github.io/render-markdown).